-An appointment is now required for Compass testing.
-We are no longer able to accommodate walk-ins.
+An appointment is required for Compass testing.
+We are unable to accommodate walk-ins.
 Please call Testing Services at (501) 569-3198 to reserve a date and time.

 Test Score Interpretation Check-List effective Fall 2013 updated April 29, 2013